opendroneid/receiver-android/supported-smartphones.md

 #### I have a phone that isn’t listed and I want to add it.

 That’s great!
 Please follow the methodology to verify its capabilities and create a Pull Request with additional information and screenshots from the tests proving the support.

-For the Pull Request, please upload the screenshots to the `receiver_proofs/xxx_yyy` folder in the repository where `xxx` is the lowercase smartphone manufacturer (e.g. samsung) and `yyy` is the lowercase smartphone model (e.g. `galaxy_note_10`).
+For the Pull Request, please upload the screenshots to the `receiver_proofs/xxx_yyy` folder in the repository where `xxx` is the smartphone manufacturer (e.g. Samsung) and `yyy` is the smartphone model (e.g. `Galaxy_Note_10`).
 Name the screenshots in the folder accordingly to tested capabilities.
 We recommend to use the following template:

 - `bt_basic.jpg` showing the result of passing the elimination criteria - screenshot from the nRF Connect Device information.
 - `bt_lr_adv.jpg` showing the reception of the LR advertisements - screenshot from the nRF Connect scanning.